 Some of the task force reports address the reporting of research studies.
 Irrespective of the methods used in a particular study, Value in Health believes that adherence to accepted standards of reporting is important.
-Therefore, if your paper reports an economic evaluation, we recommend that you follow the CHEERS 2022 guidelines1 and submit a completed CHEERS 2022 checklist as supplementary material with your submission.
+Therefore, if your paper reports an economic evaluation, we recommend that you follow the CHEERS1 guidelines.
 If your analysis is based on a model, we recommend that you follow the guidance in the ISPOR-SMDM Task Force2 report on model transparency and validation.
-Other reporting standards of particular relevance to authors of papers in Value in Health are the PRISMA 2020 guidelines3 for the reporting of systematic reviews and the CONSORT guidelines4 for reporting the results of studies assessing health-related quality of life/patient-reported outcomes.
-In addition, the editors encourage authors to follow recent guidance
+Other reporting standards of particular relevance to authors of papers in Value in Health are the PRISMA guidelines3 for the reporting of systematic reviews and the CONSORT guidelines4 for reporting the results of studies assessing health-related quality of life/patient-reported outcomes.